 The question whether a dividend is unlawful or not is not a tax issue.
 It is rather the application of company law to the particular facts, and the tax consequences flow from those facts.
-This is a matter in the first case to be determined by the company, and particularly the company secretary who has a legal duty to ensure that the company acts lawfully, and so it will normally be the company or its advisers who first raise the point.
+This is a matter in the first case to be determined by the company, and particularly in appropriate cases the company secretary who has a legal duty to ensure that the company acts lawfully, and so it will normally be the company or its advisers who first raise the point.
 Officers should not in general seek out cases in which it might be argued that dividends that have been paid are unlawful.
 An exception to this will be where the dividend is paid as part of some avoidance scheme.

 There is a significant difference in the treatment of improperly paid dividends dependent upon the position of the recipient.
 Section 847 provides that a recipient member who knows or has reasonable grounds to believe that a distribution or part of it is unlawful is liable to repay it or that part of it to the company.